builder555/PineSAM/Readme.md

 # press CTRL+C in the terminal window to stop
 ```

-On a Mac http://localhost:8080 will open in your browser automatically.
+* On a Mac http://localhost:8080 will open in your browser automatically.
 On some linux distros you may need to do it manually.

-For Debian 12 instructions, see [this post](https://github.com/builder555/PineSAM/discussions/47#discussion-4884758).
+* For Debian 12 hints, see [this post](https://github.com/builder555/PineSAM/discussions/47#discussion-4884758).
+* See [Known Issues](https://github.com/builder555/PineSAM/Readme.md#known-issues) below or the [Discussions](https://github.com/builder555/PineSAM/discussions) if you run into problems.

 ### Using Dev version on Windows